 Use in Cancer

-- Cardiac (heart) side effects caused by doxorubicin in women being treated for metastatic breast cancer.
+- Cardiac (heart) side effects caused by doxorubicin hydrochloride in women being treated for metastatic breast cancer.
 Dexrazoxane hydrochloride helps make the side effects happen less often and makes them less severe when they do occur.
 It is used only in women who have already received high doses of doxorubicin and continue to be treated with it.
-This use is approved for the Zinecard brand of dexrazoxane hydrochloride.
+This use is approved for the Totect and Zinecard brands of dexrazoxane hydrochloride.

 - Extravasation caused by intravenous anthracyclines.
 Extravasation occurs when injected drugs leak out of the vein, into surrounding tissue.
 This can cause redness, pain, and swelling, and may damage the tissue.
 This use is approved for the Totect brand of dexrazoxane hydrochloride.